Fascinating Facts About the Peruvian Guinea Pig (Cuy)

 4. Culinary Diversity

-Peru's culinary landscape is diverse, and cuy is prepared in various ways across different regions.
+Peru's regional cuisines vary considerably across the country, and cuy is prepared in various ways across different regions.
 From classic roasted cuy served with potatoes to innovative dishes that incorporate modern cooking techniques, Peruvian chefs continue to experiment with this traditional ingredient.

 "Cuy al palo" is popular in rural areas and is often done outdoors over a wood fire, adding to the rustic and traditional aspect of the dish.
 On Cusco day trips, keep your eye open for the Andean guinea pig kebab!